-The student will write two (2) chapter application papers.
+The student will complete (2) Chapter Application Paper Assignments.
 Each paper is to be between 3-5 pages.
 Students should pay particular attention to the identification of the premise and supporting points of the chapter, a synthesis of the information from the chapter, and a critical application of the premise(s) and supporting points from the chapter to an issue in facing psychology and the legal system.
 The paper must follow current APA guidelines.
 The page count does not include the title page, abstract, reference section, or any extra material.
 See the assignment instructions and grading rubric for additional instructions and guidance.
 Students should follow the article focus prompts in the assignment instructions closely.

-The student will write two (2) topic research papers The student will be given some flexibility to write a research paper focused on the topic indicated for the week the Topic Research Paper is due.
+The student will complete (2) Research Paper Assignments.
+The student will be given some flexibility to write a research paper focused on the topic indicated for the week the Topic Research Paper is due.
 The research paper shall be a minimum of 8 to 10 pages and must follow current APA guidelines.
 The page count does not include the title page, abstract, or reference section.
 It must include 10–15 sources with at least 1 source being the Holy Bible and no more than two (2) books.
 The student should have a specific section in the paper dedicated to a synthesis of Christian Worldview and their topic.
 See the assignment instructions and grading rubric for additional instructions and guidance.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
+The student will complete 4 Quizzes.
+Each quiz will cover the textbook material for the Module: Week in which it is assigned.
 Each quiz will be open-book/open-notes, contain 25 multiple-choice (worth 1 point each) and 5 essay questions (worth 5 points each), and have a 1-hour time limit.